 POLITICAL SCIENCE INDEPENDENT STUDY POLICY

 Students who have a well-thought-out study project and a full-time member of the Political Science faculty willing to supervise it may obtain credit for independent study by requesting registration in POS 395 (Independent Study I).
 Undergraduates may complete up to three independent study projects.
 Students working on a second or third independent study register for POS 396 (Independent Study II) or POS 397 (Independent Study III).
-Except in unusual circumstances, each independent study will earn three credits.
+Each independent study will earn three credits.

 Independent study means exactly that: the responsibility for doing the work, securing and meeting with a faculty supervisor, creating and giving structure to the entire project rests largely on the shoulders of the individual student.
 The faculty supervisor will meet periodically with the student, make suggestions, propose readings, and grade the final project.
 The student, largely on his/her own, will create the initial proposal, comb through the library for sources and materials related to the project, and do all other necessary work to complete, by the end of one semester, an acceptable independent study product.